Saddy96/Database/README.md

 # Database
-Database for the DB query text file (Used DB - Oracle)
+Database repo for the DB query text file (Used DB - Oracle)